Franco-Nevada (NYSE:FNV) Sees Strong Trading Volume

-FNV has been the topic of a number of research analyst reports.
-KeyCorp decreased their target price on Franco-Nevada from $180.00 to $143.00 and set an “overweight” rating on the stock in a research report on Monday, July 18th.
-Stifel Nicolaus upgraded Franco-Nevada from a “hold” rating to a “buy” rating in a research report on Wednesday, July 20th.
-TD Securities decreased their target price on Franco-Nevada from $170.00 to $165.00 and set a “buy” rating on the stock in a research report on Friday, August 12th.
-Raymond James decreased their target price on Franco-Nevada from $176.00 to $175.00 and set an “outperform” rating on the stock in a research report on Friday, August 12th.
-Finally, The Goldman Sachs Group started coverage on Franco-Nevada in a research note on Monday, September 12th.
-They set a “neutral” rating on the stock.
-One investment analyst has rated the stock with a sell rating, four have issued a hold rating and six have issued a buy rating to the company.
-According to data from MarketBeat, the company currently has a consensus rating of “Hold” and a consensus target price of $169.38.
+FNV has been the topic of a number of recent research reports.
+HC Wainwright increased their price target on Franco-Nevada from $144.00 to $145.00 and gave the stock a “buy” rating in a research report on Thursday, August 11th.
+Raymond James dropped their price target on Franco-Nevada from $176.00 to $175.00 and set an “outperform” rating on the stock in a research report on Friday, August 12th.
+Barclays downgraded Franco-Nevada from an “equal weight” rating to an “underweight” rating and dropped their price target for the stock from $130.00 to $112.00 in a research report on Tuesday, July 19th.
+TD Securities decreased their price objective on Franco-Nevada from $170.00 to $165.00 and set a “buy” rating for the company in a research note on Friday, August 12th.
+Finally, KeyCorp decreased their price objective on Franco-Nevada from $180.00 to $143.00 and set an “overweight” rating for the company in a research note on Monday, July 18th.
+One analyst has rated the stock with a sell rating, four have given a hold rating and six have assigned a buy rating to the stock.
+According to MarketBeat.com, the company has an average rating of “Hold” and a consensus price target of $169.38.

 Franco-Nevada Announces Dividend

-The company also recently announced a quarterly dividend, which will be paid on Thursday, September 29th.
-Investors of record on Thursday, September 15th will be given a $0.32 dividend.
-This represents a $1.28 annualized dividend and a dividend yield of 1.14%.
-The ex-dividend date is Wednesday, September 14th.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, September 29th.
+Stockholders of record on Thursday, September 15th were paid a $0.32 dividend.
+This represents a $1.28 annualized dividend and a dividend yield of 1.05%.
+The ex-dividend date of this dividend was Wednesday, September 14th.
 Franco-Nevada’s payout ratio is 32.00%.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Capital Wealth Alliance LLC purchased a new position in Franco-Nevada in the 2nd quarter valued at about $7,932,000.
-Brown Advisory Inc. increased its holdings in shares of Franco-Nevada by 13.6% during the 2nd quarter.
-Brown Advisory Inc. now owns 1,755 shares of the basic materials company’s stock worth $231,000 after buying an additional 210 shares during the last quarter.
-Amundi increased its holdings in shares of Franco-Nevada by 0.6% during the 2nd quarter.
-Amundi now owns 946,507 shares of the basic materials company’s stock worth $121,295,000 after buying an additional 5,701 shares during the last quarter.
-M&G Investment Management Ltd. increased its holdings in Franco-Nevada by 14.0% in the 2nd quarter.
-M&G Investment Management Ltd. now owns 1,814,071 shares of the basic materials company’s stock valued at $238,160,000 after purchasing an additional 222,914 shares during the last quarter.
-Finally, Castleview Partners LLC increased its holdings in Franco-Nevada by 35,955.6% in the 2nd quarter.
-Castleview Partners LLC now owns 3,245 shares of the basic materials company’s stock valued at $44,000 after purchasing an additional 3,236 shares during the last quarter.
-66.64% of the stock is owned by institutional investors and hedge funds.
+Several institutional investors have recently modified their holdings of FNV.
+The Manufacturers Life Insurance Company increased its holdings in Franco-Nevada by 88.0% in the 1st quarter.
+The Manufacturers Life Insurance Company now owns 2,013,069 shares of the basic materials company’s stock worth $320,870,000 after acquiring an additional 942,237 shares in the last quarter.
+Principal Financial Group Inc. lifted its position in shares of Franco-Nevada by 70.9% during the 1st quarter.
+Principal Financial Group Inc. now owns 1,327,107 shares of the basic materials company’s stock valued at $211,656,000 after acquiring an additional 550,604 shares during the period.
+Lord Abbett & CO.
+LLC acquired a new stake in shares of Franco-Nevada during the 1st quarter valued at approximately $68,029,000.
+Millennium Management LLC increased its stake in shares of Franco-Nevada by 1,188.4% during the 4th quarter.
+Millennium Management LLC now owns 428,489 shares of the basic materials company’s stock worth $59,259,000 after purchasing an additional 395,231 shares in the last quarter.
+Finally, JPMorgan Chase & Co. increased its stake in shares of Franco-Nevada by 28.4% during the 2nd quarter.
+JPMorgan Chase & Co. now owns 1,784,937 shares of the basic materials company’s stock worth $234,862,000 after purchasing an additional 394,528 shares in the last quarter.
+66.64% of the stock is currently owned by hedge funds and other institutional investors.

 Franco-Nevada Company Profile